 Creating presentations is something of a staple in our academic and professional lives, so we often choose to create slideshow presentations ourselves.
 But when the stakes are high, some presentations are simply too important to take chances with.
 In cases like these, presentation design can be considered an art form of its own.

 Truly engaging presentations allow presenters to take center stage while supporting their message with clarity and conciseness.
 A well-designed presentation reflects the core content and follows the relevant brand style guide.

-A presentation designer’s software proficiency goes beyond design apps — they are also familiar with common presentation programs like PowerPoint or Google Slides.
-Design Pickle’s Presentation Design plan will allow you to focus on your pitch and close deals while we take care of making your presentations beautiful and compelling.
+A presentation designer’s software proficiency and creative skills go beyond design apps — they are also familiar with common presentation programs like PowerPoint or Google Slides.
+Design Pickle’s Presentation Design service will allow you to focus on your pitch and close deals while we take care of making your presentations beautiful and compelling.